dejanbatanjac/dejanbatanjac.github.io/_posts/2019-05-27-normalization.md

 In here we calculated the train set mean and train set standard deviation (for all images inside the set).

-But, there also the aspect multiple channels.
+But, there also multiple channels case.
 That would be to normalize the images you have in your train, validation and test set for each channel.

-We already know these values for some well known data sets:
-Given `mean` and `std` values for well know (RGB) image sets :
+These are for instance `mean` and `std` values for well know (RGB) image sets :

     cifar_stats = ([0.491, 0.482, 0.447], [0.247, 0.243, 0.261])
     imagenet_stats = ([0.485, 0.456, 0.406], [0.229, 0.224, 0.225])